 We have noticed that more and more customers are requesting the ability to make payments electronically.
 Printing and mailing checks is just not efficient for anyone.
 It really is a lose-lose.
 Providing your customers with the option to pay you electronically can drastically speed up the time that you receive payment.
 You also save the time needed to make a trip to the bank to deposit checks.
 Definitely a win-win.

-There is no shortage of payment solutions.
+There is no shortage of solutions to get paid faster.
 QuickBooks and Xero both offer payment solutions that can be launched directly from invoices created and sent from your accounting file.
 Plus there are many other solutions that integrate for processing payments.
 The one that is best for you can depend on a variety of factors.
 Need assistance?
 Reach out to Beyond to see how we can help!